 The Credit Acceleration Program (CAP) is created for the purpose of allowing a student to earn high school credit in courses required for high school graduation through passage of an end-of-course assessment administered under s.
 1008.22, an Advanced Placement Examination, or a College Level Examination Program (CLEP).
 Notwithstanding s.
 1003.436, a school district shall award course credit to a student who is not enrolled in the course, or who has not completed the course, if the student attains a passing score on the corresponding end-of-course assessment, Advanced Placement Examination, or CLEP.
-The school district shall permit a public school or home education student who is not enrolled in the course, to take the assessment or examination during the regular administration of the assessment or examination.
+The school district shall permit a public school or home education student who is not enrolled in the course, or who has not completed the course, to take the assessment or examination during the regular administration of the assessment or examination.